tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 The way I see it, if you're trying to win over a *technical* audience, you need to communicate with them on a *technical* level.
 You need to understand the technical issues they face and talk with credibility about those issues.

-I'm not saying content marketing should consist of topics from a user manual.
+I'm not saying content marketing should consist of verbatim topics from a user manual.
 But the concepts that you cover in tech docs could certainly be repurposed into larger, more conceptual articles that address strategies around those topics.

 For example, a topic in a user guide on "Generating an HMAC Signature for Requests" might be repurposed into an article on using "HMAC authentication for APIs," in contrast to other authentication protocols (such as OAuth).